-Dollar wallows on policy uncertainty, political woes
+FOREX-Dollar wallows on policy uncertainty, political woes

 4 Min Read

-TOKYO (Reuters) - The dollar struggled on Monday, wallowing near a 2-1/2-year low against the euro, weighed down by U.S. political uncertainty and uninspiring U.S. data that added to doubts about whether there will be another Federal Reserve rate hike this year.
+TOKYO, July 31 (Reuters) - The dollar struggled on Monday, wallowing near a 2-1/2-year low against the euro, weighed down by U.S. political uncertainty and uninspiring U.S. data that added to doubts about whether there will be another Federal Reserve rate hike this year.

 Growth in the world's largest economy picked up to 2.6 percent in the second quarter, matching expectations of economists polled by Reuters, but growth in the first quarter was revised down to 1.2 percent.

-U.S. labor costs also rose less than expected in the second quarter, data on Friday showed, adding to concerns that inflation will remain low.
+U.S. labour costs also rose less than expected in the second quarter, data on Friday showed, adding to concerns that inflation will remain low.

 "It is easy for uncertainty to increase about the Fed's ability to raise rates next year if inflation remains low.
 We could see the dollar head below 110.00 yen under such circumstances," said Junichi Ishikawa, senior forex strategist at IG Securities in Tokyo.